 - Your personal plans for managing your pain during pregnancy, delivery and the first six weeks (really the first six months)

-- A pregnant mama relaxation meditation downloadable audio
+- A pregnant mama relaxation meditation downloadable audio to help you rest

 - In an easily accessible manner (in bed with your heat pack?)